What we're all about

 Entrance Allowance: Will be provided to the amount of 1,300,000 KRW once for all TaLK Scholars within the first 5 months of the contract term.

 Exit Allowance: Will be provided an additional amount of 1,300,000 KRW once only to TaLK Scholars who have completed one consecutive year or longer with the TaLK Program.
 The exit allowance is not provided to those who complete the shorter 6-month term.

 All TaLK scholars are provided the Study Abroad Health Insurance Plan during the first six months of the TaLK scholarship period.
 Each POE reserves the right to choose the type of insurance plan for their TaLK scholars and the scholars must adhere to the decisions made by their POE.

 100% reimbursement is not applicable under the Study Abroad Health Insurance Plan.
 Medical insurance coverage does not begin until the school registers their scholars for an Alien Registration Card (ARC).

 Following the first six months, TaLK scholars will be automatically subscribed to the National Health Insurance Service, as mandated by Korean law (effective July 2019).
 Scholars will be responsible for 50% of the premium, while their POE will cover the remaining 50%.

-Please note: This information is not to be re-distributed without permission from Korean Education Centre in New Zealand and NxtStep (AttractHQ Ltd)
+Please note: This information and all other Korean Education Centre in New Zealand scholarship, grad and graduate, intern and internship, and entry level opportunities on nxtstep.co.nz are not to be re-distributed without permission from Korean Education Centre in New Zealand and NxtStep (AttractHQ Ltd)